daVincere/davincere.github.io/_posts/2025-09-10-the-way-of-doing-less.markdown

 The website, the app, the endless blogs and newsletters, it was as if I was just doing things and the time was passing without any changes.

-It was at a moment of deep honesty with myself that I finally understood -- I was not focused.
+It was in a moment of unflinching honesty with myself that I finally understood -- I was not focused.
 I had too many things that I was trying to do and I wasn't getting anywhere with anything.

+This became concrete when my mentor and my ex-boss, Ayushmaan Kapoor 🙌, in a session that felt more like an intervention, laid out my choices that felt more like the choices given to Neo in the first Matrix movie -- red or blue, focus or drift.

-#### The realization came with a philosophical intervention: The way of doing less.
+#### Deeper pondering made it philosophical: The way of doing less.

-Doing less is not to say that you are a lazy buffoon but that you need to actively choose to do less and focus more on the care with which you ARE doing.
+Doing less is not to say that you become a lazy buffoon but that you actively choose to do less.
+It is to focus more, care more on the singular action that you are commiting.

+It is the discipline of refusal, the courage of restraint.

+To choose less is to choose depth.
+To do less is to care more for the thing being done.

-It's the timeless wisdom, understood across cultures and schools of thought.
+It's the timeless wisdom, echoed across cultures and schools of thought.

 The Japanese way of perfection.
-The 10000 hours principle.
+The 10,000 hours principle.
 99% perseverance rule.
 This and that, it's all the same.

-Doing the same thing, for more time than you normally would, with unique experimentations results in evolution within those acts.
+Doing the same thing, for longer than most would, with unique experimentations, that leads to evolution.

 Each evolution adds to the step-function of the act and allows for leaps to take place.

 In the end of the entire cycle, it allows for compounding to happen.

-This is the magic of focus -- and the result of the way of doing less.
+This is the magic of focus -- and the result of the **way of doing less**.

-Intentional, focused, deep psychological and spiritual devotion to a single act that it becomes THE edge.
+Intentional, focused, deep psychological and spiritual devotion to a single act that it becomes the edge.

 #### So what am I doing now?